No one can do it for us, but we can’t do it alone.

 She has also experienced various other forms of adversity, including bullying, car accidents, surgeries, a fall from a horse, pain patterns, medical issues, harassment, sexual assault, grief and loss, and body dysmorphia symptoms.
 As a result of her ancestors’ experiences, she has an appreciation for the impact of military service, disability, alcoholism, poverty, infant loss, parental loss in childhood, pregnancy and birth-related complications, foster care, and colonial trauma.

 While Sarah rarely discusses her personal history in sessions and uses self-disclosure sparingly with the goal of normalizing, minimizing shame, and building rapport, sharing her background here is done with the intention of helping prospective clients get a sense of who she is as an individual.
-While young, her life experience has been vast.

 Sarah Schlote, MA, RP, CCC, SEP is a Registered Psychotherapist, Canadian Certified Counsellor, and Somatic Experiencing® Practitioner in private practice in Guelph, Ontario, Canada.